-Febrile reactions happen often (maybe not as often as before developed countries started removing white cells from cellular products, but still quite often).
-They are a diagnosis of exclusion, meaning they are what is left behind after you have ruled out other stuff.
+Febrile transfusion reactions are no big deal, right?
+Christine Cserti-Gazdewich says, “Hold on!
+There’s more to the story!”Febrile reactions are pretty common (maybe not as often as in years past, but still…).
+They are a “diagnosis of exclusion,” meaning they are what is left behind after you have ruled out other stuff.
 As a result, their impact is often minimized.
-Dr. Cserti-Gazdewich is senior author on a paper linked below that outlines the true cost of febrile reactions, and while the monetary numbers may not blow you away, the overall impact is significant!
-She takes us through a great discussion of how to recognize and understand these reactions, how to classify them, and how to evaluate their impact on patients.
+Christine Cserti-Gazdewich is senior author on a 2017 paper that outlines the true cost of febrile reactions.
+While the monetary figures may not blow you away, the overall impact is significant!
+Christine takes us through a great discussion of how to recognize, understand, classify, and evaluate febrile reactions and appreciate their impact on patients.

-Christine Cserti-Gazdewich trained in internal medicine and hematology in Toronto, and in transfusion medicine at the Harvard Joint Program in Boston.
-She is an Assistant Professor at the University of Toronto, and at the University Health Network (UHN) she serves as a transfusion medicine specialist and a clinical hematologist, while providing remote associate medical directorship to other Ontario hospital transfusion services.
-Her local work focuses on transfusion immunohematology and hemovigilance, with interests in the hematology and hemotherapy of severe anemia in sub-Saharan Africa.
-Christine was an investigator in the TOTAL RCT (on blood storage effects in the transfusion of profound pediatric anemia), and in a clinical field trial examining host blood group relationships and survivorship under Plasmodium falciparum malaria selection pressure.
+Christine Cserti-Gazdewich trained in internal medicine and hematology in Toronto, and in Transfusion Medicine at the Harvard Joint Program in Boston.
+She is an Assistant Professor at the University of Toronto, and a Transfusion Medicine specialist and a clinical hematologist at the University Health Network (UHN).
+She also provides remote associate medical directorship to other Ontario hospital transfusion services.
+Christine’s local work focuses on transfusion immunohematology and hemovigilance, with interests in the hematology and hemotherapy of severe anemia in sub-Saharan Africa.
+She was an investigator in the “TOTAL RCT” (on blood storage effects in the transfusion of profound pediatric anemia), and in a clinical field trial examining host blood group relationships and survivorship under Plasmodium falciparum malaria selection pressure.

 DISCLAIMER: The opinions expressed on this episode are those of my guest and I alone, and do not reflect those of the organizations with which either of us is affiliated.
 Neither Dr. Cserti-Gazdewich nor I have any relevant financial disclosures.